 So, don’t give up!
 Over time, you will start to gain a better understanding of how your intuition communicates with you and be better able to quickly recognize and act on it.

-For more tips on tapping in to your intuition, check out some of the links below.
+For more tips on tapping in to your intuition, sign up for updates below.